 What is an API health check?

 An API health check is a way to check the operational status of an API.
 It is a monitoring method that can alert you when something isn’t functioning as it should.
-You can set up an API health check endpoint for each API, view the results on a dashboard, and receive alerts for unexpected results.
+You can set up an API health check monitoring and system for each API, view the results on a dashboard and receive alerts for unexpected results.
+This proactive approach to diagnostics means you can respond to any issues in a timely fashion and maintain superior reliability and uptime.

 What do API health checks monitor?

-You can monitor anything that could prevent your API from servicing incoming requests in the way that it should.
+You can monitor and analyze anything that could prevent your API from servicing incoming requests in the way that it should.
 For example, you could monitor:

-Should any of the checks return unexpected results, the health check service can alert you, so you can take swift remedial action before the issues escalate and impact your UX.
+Should any of the checks return unexpected results, the health check service can alert you, so you can take swift remedial action before the issues escalate and impact your user experience (UX).

 Benefits of API health checks